seg-leonelsanches/leos-guitar-shop-nextjs/README.md

 ## Motivation

 Hilarity, I guess.
 This project simulates a Guitar Shop.
-Every login attempt with any email/password will log a random user successfully.
+Every login attempt with any email/password will log in a random user successfully.

 This is used to validate Segment application onboarding using React/Next.js archetype.